Andrew15722/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-so you can use the array to iterate over and
+Because you cannot use javascript methods on a nodelist, you would have to convert it to an array and then that javascript methods would work.

 5. What is a component?